(1 x 80)

 A transformative piece of family and Canadian history

 If it had happened in America, Midian Farm would be a Hollywood script.
-Instead, its legacy is memorialized through a compelling point-of-view historical Canadian documentary.
+Instead, its legacy is memorialized through a compelling personal Canadian documentary.
 From 1971 – 1977, Midian Farm was a back-to-the-land social experiment created by a community of urban baby boomers from Toronto.
-Part of the youth counterculture movement during a period of social and political re-imagining, its utopian vision eventually collapsed.
-More than four decades later, filmmaker Liz Marshall unearths a transformative piece of family and Canadian history.
+Led by Grainger and Diane Cowie, the father and mother of filmmaker Liz Marshall, during a period of social and political re-imagining, the farm’s utopian vision eventually collapsed.
+Piercing through time more than four decades later, Liz puts to rest a transformative piece of family and Canadian history.

 Written, Directed, Filmed by Liz Marshall

 Edited by Roderick Deogrades and Mike Munn

 Sound Editor Ryan Wibowo

 Music Clearance Amy Fritz